Joeliebo20/428proj3/README.md

 By signing my name below and submitting the project, I confirm the above statement is true and that I have followed the course guidelines and policies.

-Submission date: Thursday April 27th 2023 (*change if submitted before*)
+Submission date: Thursday April 27th 2023

 Team member 1 name: Katie Welcher